RozhakXD/YoulikeTwit/README.md

 ```

 ### How long will it take followers to arrive?
-This script takes 1 to 3 days for all followers to log in, this process can take longer if the number of users on the website decreases.
+This script takes 1 to 3 days for all followers to come, this process can take longer if the number of users on the website decreases.

 ### Requirements for logging in?